-Most campuses have extra housing in addition to the dorms.
-It isn’t usually available for first-semester freshmen.
-Check with your school.
-It might offer one or more of the following options.
+Most campuses have extra housing in addition to the dorms, but it isn’t usually open to first-semester freshmen.
+You may have to apply for these types of housing, be an upperclassman with a great draw number, or be invited.
+Policies and offerings vary by school.
+Depending on where you go, your school might offer one or more of the following options.

 - Learning communities: Because college is an institution of higher education, you can expect some of your housing options to reflect a commitment to learning.
 There might be a special dorm for scholarship recipients.
 State-of-the-art honors dorms might be available to students who maintain a certain GPA.
 If you excel academically and wish to live with a diverse group of students who also care about their studies, a learning community might be for you.

 - Language houses: If you’re studying or majoring in a language, the best way to become proficient is to immerse yourself in it.
 That’s where language houses come in.
-Students who are learning a certain language may share a hall or a small dorm.
-It is usually staffed by a native speaker of that language.
+Students who are learning a certain language may share a hall or a small dorm that is often staffed by a native speaker of that language.
 To live in a language house, you must pledge to speak to the other residents only in your target language.

 - Sorority and fraternity houses: If you join a sorority or fraternity, you may be invited to live in special housing with your brothers or sisters after your freshman year.
 Fraternity and sorority houses take many forms, and yours will depend on your chapter and university.
 In general, you can identify these houses by the large Greek letters on the outside of the buildings.
 These houses provide you with a place to live and host chapter events.
 Some are more comfortable than others.
 You may have a cook or live-in “house mom” who supervises activities and serves as a residential assistant.
 In older Greek houses, the bedrooms may not be big enough to fit beds, desks, and dressers.
 To remedy this, some chapters created policies for cold dorms, also called sleeping porches.
 These vast rooms full of beds are where every chapter member sleeps.
 In turn, the smaller private rooms serve as changing rooms where students keep their desks, dressers, and clothes.
 Your first freshman-year housing assignment will never be in a Greek house.
 If you want to participate in Greek life but are concerned about your housing options, be sure to ask or take a tour during rush.